AugmentedImagery/soul_machines_activation/README.md

 In order to run this application, you'll either need an API key or a token server.
 Most projects will use an API key--token servers are only necessary when interfacing with a non-native NLP through a orchestration server.

-###1 WALK OR CHRIS IF YOU HAVE TO READ THIS WE PROBABLY SHOULD'VE TAKEN OUT THAT IMPORTANT PERSON INSURANCE LOL
+### WALK OR CHRIS IF YOU HAVE TO READ THIS THEN I GOT HIT BY BUS AND WE PROBABLY SHOULD'VE TAKEN OUT THAT IMPORTANT PERSON INSURANCE LOL
+### ASK LARA FOR HELP IF NEEDED
+1. CREATE A GITHUB ACCOUNT AND COME BACK TO THIS PAGE AFTER
-1. CLICK THE GREEN CODE BUTTON ON THIS PAGE AND USE THE "OPEN WITH GITHUB DESKTOP" FEATURE
+2. CLICK THE GREEN "CODE" BUTTON ON THIS PAGE AND USE THE "OPEN WITH GITHUB DESKTOP" FEATURE
-2. FOLLOW ALONG WITH WHAT IT TELLS YOU AND ONCE ITS DONE THE PROGRAM SHOULD BE ON YOUR LAPTOP
+3. FOLLOW ALONG WITH WHAT IT TELLS YOU AND ONCE ITS DONE THE PROGRAM SHOULD BE ON YOUR LAPTOP
+4. GO DOWNLOAD "VISUAL STUDIO CODE" AND THEN USE GITHUB DESKTOP APP TO OPEN IT IN VISUAL STUDIO CODE
+5. TOP BAR SHOULD HAVE A TERMINAL TAB, CLICK IT AND OPEN NEW TERMINAL
+6. LEFT BAR HAS ALL THE DIRECTORIES/FILES, THESE MATCH THE LAYOUT AND STRUCTURE OF THE FILES ON YOUR COMPUTER, ITS THE SAME IN YOUR FINDER AS IT IS IN THAT LEFT BAR
+7. RIGHT CLICK ON WHATEVER DIRECTORY THAT THE .env.example file is in and create new file called .env
-3. NOW FOLLOW THE INSTRUCTIONS BELOW
+8. NOW FOLLOW THE INSTRUCTIONS BELOW
+9. ONCE YOU FINISH THE INSTRUCTIONS BELOW YOU CAN CHANGE THE LANDING PAGE VIDEO BY GOING TO LANDING.JS AND SEARCHING ".MP4"(CMD +F OR CNTRL + F TO SEARCH) AND CHANGE THAT FILE NAME REFERENCE TO THE FILE NAME OF THE NEW VIDEO AND PUT THE NEW VIDEO IN THE DIRECTORY THAT YOU SEE IN THAT FILE NAME REFERENCE

-### Copy `.env.example` contents into `.env`
+### Copy `.env.example` file contents into `.env`
 Create an empty text file called `.env` and copy the contents of `.env.example` into it.
 These environment variables are required for the UI to run.

 If using an API key, set `REACT_APP_PERSONA_AUTH_MODE` to `0` and populate `REACT_APP_API_KEY` with your key.

-If using an orchestration server, set `REACT_APP_PERSONA_AUTH_MODE` to `1` and populate `REACT_APP_TOKEN_URL` with your token server endpoint and set `REACT_APP_TOKEN_URL` to `true`.
+If using an orchestration server(#WE ARE NOT#), set `REACT_APP_PERSONA_AUTH_MODE` to `1` and populate `REACT_APP_TOKEN_URL` with your token server endpoint and set `REACT_APP_TOKEN_URL` to `true`.

 ### `npm install`
 Run to install the project's dependencies.